 Eli is one of the kindest and most fun people you will every have a chance to meet.
 She has been working in coffee since 2008 and apart from being a great barista, is an amazing cook and will not shy away from sharing videos of last night's drunk karaoke sessions.

 Filip is perhaps one of the best baristas in Sweden that Steve has ever met.
 In that cute little Swedish head he keeps the calculating mind of a young napoleon mixed with the warm heart of an old mother Teresa.
 When not helping teams negotiate the chaos that Steven has planned, he is the lab manager for Ally Coffee in Gothenburg.

 Liv is the reason we have any of these beautiful pictures to show you, and boy are we glad she is on board.
 Known to hang around on tall and scary ladders, Liv is a former barista who is now a freelance photographer.
 Check out her work here.

 The Barista League, established in 2015, is Scandinavia’s fastest growing barista competition and community hub.
-It came to fruition as baristas, despite being the main link between specialty coffee and consumers, are often left out of all the fun stuff.
+It came to fruition as baristas, despite being the main link between specialty coffee and consumers, were feeling left out from all the fun.

 - ‘I wanted to create a competition that is all about the baristas.
 We invite them to just turn up, compete, learn, have fun and drink some beers together’, says founder Steven Moloney – two-time Swedish Barista champion and winner of the World Barista Team Competition, 2016.